 Size & Growth

-Hoya kerrii are slow-growing and take some years to grow into vining plants filled with heart-shaped leaves.
+Hoya sweetheart is slow-growing and takes some years to grow into vining plants filled with heart-shaped leaves.

 Once the plant establishes a healthy root system, the vines, and new leaves start forming quickly.

 However, if your plant has a single leaf without a stem, it might stay like this.

 Flowering and Fragrance

 Mature Hoyas start sprouting flowers in the summer season.

 These clusters of flowers create a star-shape pattern.

 The blooms often have a strong fragrance, which changes as they age.

 Valentine Hoya needs plenty of light to grow properly.
 Sunny windows with indirect light is perfect.

 It will still perform well in a shady place with indirect light.